christophpickl/derbauer/doc/Military.md

 meaning:

-1. units (simply "military")
+1. covers armies (military units)
 1. or actions like attacking or getting attacked

-also covered in buildings as for military buildings.
+also covered in buildings as for military buildings (barrack, ...).

 Properties: